Graduate Assistantships

 Position Description

-Schmeeckle Reserve, a field station of the College of Natural Resources (CNR) at the University of Wisconsin-Stevens Point, invites applications for an M.S.-level assistantship beginning in fall 2024.
-The Schmeeckle Reserve Graduate Assistantship provides opportunities to teach and mentor undergraduate students and gain experience managing a visitor center and natural area while pursuing a Master of Science Degree in Natural Resources with an emphasis in Environmental Education and Interpretation.
-The successful applicant will work under the supervision of Dr. Chris McCart, Assistant Professor of Interpretation, and Jim Buchholz, Director of Schmeeckle Reserve.
+Schmeeckle Reserve, a field station of the College of Natural Resources (CNR) at the University of Wisconsin-Stevens Point, invites applications for an M.S.-level assistantship beginning in fall 2026.
+The Schmeeckle Reserve Graduate Assistantship provides opportunities to teach and mentor undergraduate students and gain experience managing a visitor center and natural area, while pursuing a Master of Science Degree in Natural Resources with an emphasis in Environmental Education and Interpretation.
+The successful applicant will work under the supervision of Dr. Kendra Liddicoat, Professor of Environmental Education, and Jim Buchholz, Director of Schmeeckle Reserve.

 About Schmeeckle Reserve

 Schmeeckle Reserve is a 280-acre conservancy area on campus.
 The Reserve is managed by the CNR to protect and restore ecosystems, serve as an outdoor classroom for learning, and provide outdoor recreation opportunities.
-It is open to the public and serves as a unique gathering place for the community and university.
+It is open to the public and serves as a unique gathering place for area residents and the university community.
 For more information, visit www.uwsp.edu/schmeeckle.

 Key Responsibilities

-The assistantship runs from August 26, 2024, to May 24, 2026, and includes the summer of 2025.
-The position requires 20 hours per week during the academic year and 20-40 hours during the summer.
+The assistantship runs from August 24, 2026, to May 26, 2028, and includes the summer of 2027.
+The position requires 20 hours per week during the academic year and 20-40 hours per week during the summer.
 The graduate assistantship has both academic and administrative duties.

 Academic (60%): The graduate student will assist instructors by teaching and mentoring students in the following courses: